davegutz/myStateOfCharge/SOC_Photon/README.md

   D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
   D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
   D6  = Y-C of DS18 for Tbatt and 4k7 3v3 jumper pullup
-  VIN = 5V Rail 1A maximum
+  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
   3v3 = 3v3 rail out
   micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm)